hugeinc/styleguide/README.md

-# Huge Styleguide
+# Styleguide

 ####v2.0.0

-For downloads, how to get started and detailed documentation please refer to the [Huge Styleguide Website](http://hugeinc.github.io/styleguide/)
+For downloads, how to get started and detailed documentation please refer to the [Styleguide Website](http://hugeinc.github.io/styleguide/)

 ### Know issues
 1 - You should allow unregistered applications to run in order to use the Start.app file.
 You can do so in Settings > Security & Privacy